ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 carvings.

 n mosaics depicting the Sky-titans' games, Skorag saw a form of Blood Bowl.
-Proclaiming that Nufflee, himself a tooth of the Great Maw, wished Giants to walk upon the gridiron in larger numbers, Skorag set about making it so.
+Proclaiming that Nuffle, himself a tooth of the Great Maw, wished Giants to walk upon the gridiron in larger numbers, Skorag set about making it so.
 Following